 There may be more cats living in Chefchaouen, the blue pear of Morocco, than there are people.
 You’ll find street cats everywhere throughout the medina.
 They’re in the alleyways, on doorsteps, in the souk and in the plaza.
 From kittens to adult cats, these strays aren’t scared of people, unlike feral cats you find in the United States.
 The Chefchaouen cats are, for the most part, friendly, and fed by the locals.
 Most of the cats are not pets and they do not live in the homes.
 They are street cats that roam wild.
 But the local Moroccan people seem to have an affection for the cats in Chefchaouen.

 A small word of caution, stray cats can carry rabies, which is spread through saliva from either a bite or a scratch.
 And rabies is an issue in Morocco, although it is more common in stray dogs rather than cats.
-Keep in mind, the Chefchaouen cats are not vaccinated pets, so watch children carefully around them.
+Keep in mind, the Chefchaouen cats are not vaccinated pets, so if visiting Morocco with kids, watch children carefully around them.
 I’d recommend keeping your distance from the stray cats in Chefchaouen.
 Although they are not shy and don’t mind being the subject of your photos, you should avoid petting them or letting them playfully nip at you.
 Should you get bitten or scratched by one of the cats, you may also want to consider a trip to the hospital to start a series of rabies shots.
 Rabies is always a life or death situation, so you can not be too cautious with this disease.

 Hike to the Spanish mosque